mmomtchev/Forez/README.md

 #### Song in his honor

-A song by the 13th century troubadour Eustache Le Peintre refers him and was likely related to his departure on a crusade ([24], page 258).
+A song by the 13th century troubadour Eustache Le Peintre - *Amours, coment porroie chançon faire* - refers him and was likely related to his departure on a crusade ([24], page 258).
 The last couplet of what appears to be a love song is:

 > Va t'en chançon, sans nul atendement
 > droit au bon conte, ou toute honor s'aairre,